Setting up a CI/CD pipeline to deploy App Builder apps using GitHub Actions

 Adding the secret to the workflow definition is equivalent to adding the secret to the .env file locally.
 The CI/CD pipeline will ensure your action receives this secret during deployment.

-2. Save the value of MY_CUSTOM_SECRET_STAGE to your GitHub repository (steps are outlined in Step 4).
+2. Save the value of MY_CUSTOM_SECRET to the stage environment in your GitHub repository (steps are outlined in Step 4).

 Step 6: Repeat for Production workspace